miller-me/lab-resources/Bulk_RNASeq_DifferentialExpression/Step_2_AbundanceQuant.md

         if you’re curious.
     -   `--seqBias` enables learning and correction of sequence-specific biases that can arise from library preparation.
--   Finally, `---gene_trans_map` is pointing to the gene-transcript ID map that allows you to do gene level quantification.
+-   Finally, `--gene_trans_map` is pointing to the gene-transcript ID map that allows you to do gene level quantification.

 For reference, preparing a transcriptome index and running `salmon` on